theopin/tp/docs/UserGuide.md

 Matches and displays a table of cheatsheets from the List whose subject contains `SUBJECT` or description contains `KEYWORD` whichever is included or both if both are included.
 The expected result is similar to below if matching cheatsheets are found.![image](https://i.ibb.co/7N3w0wQ/image.png)

 CheatLogs then enters Sorting Mode.
-And resumes after it is done.![image](https://i.ibb.co/7N3w0wQ/image.png) CheatLogs then enters Sorting Mode.
-And resumes after it is done.
+And resumes after it is done.![image](https://i.ibb.co/7N3w0wQ/image.png)

 If there are no matches, the output is similar to below and CheatLogs does not enter Sorting Mode.
 ![image](https://i.ibb.co/t2MT44f/image.png)